iliapopov17/dstu/README.md

 ### Sequence Downloading
 - Facilitates the retrieval of sequences from NCBI GenBank using specified accession numbers.
 ### Organism Name Reintegration
-- Enhances IQ-TREE constructed phylogenetic trees by replacing accession numbers with the corresponding organism names for clarity and context.
+- Enhances IQ-TREE constructed trees by replacing accession numbers with the corresponding organism names for clarity and context.
 ### Host Information Retrieval
-- Gathers comprehensive host data for each microorganism, including the host's phylogenetic order.
+- Gathers host data for each microorganism, including the host's taxonomic order.
 ### Annotation Dataset Preparation for iTOL
 - Utilizes the collected host information to prepare detailed annotation datasets, optimizing visualization in iTOL.